FedRAMP/docs/README.md

 You can use the `build.sh` script to execute the tests and run the complete build process.

+###### Note: the build command executes the `build-markdown.ts` script in `tools/scripts`.
+This script includes a section which copies files from `tools/site/content` to `tools/site/static/markdown`.
+This overwrites some generated files with static content.
+If you are making changes which affect the static content in `tools/site/content` you will need to remove these files from the `content` directory before running `build.sh`.

 #### Preview for Rev5

 ```